LiskArchive/lisk-sdk-examples/workshop/README.md

 ```

 ### Implementation Details
-- Validate if invoice ID exists and if the client is sending the required balance to the freelancer
+- Validate if invoice ID exists and if the client is sending the required balance to the freelancer (Tip: dynamic)
-- Make sure the tokens are send to the right account
+- Make sure the tokens are sent to the right account
-- We do not keep track on the payment status (in the account asset field) as we can query the API to find all payment transactions and look for the invoiceID.

 ### Exploring Payment Transaction
-If you haven't done this step for the invoice transaction: navigate in your terminal to the `./transactions` folder.
+If you haven't installed the dependencies inside the `./transactions` folder yet, navigate in your terminal to the `./transactions` folder.
 Run `npm install` to again install the required dependencies as we treat the `/transactions` folder as a separate module.

 Now, let's get technical.
 Open the file at `./transactions/payment_transaction.js`.
-For this transaction, most code needs to be written.
+For this transaction type (14), most code needs to be written.
 Good luck!

 ### Exploring Payment Transaction
-The idea for the `PaymentTransaction` is that you write the logic yourself based on the requirements and tips I give.
+The idea for the `PaymentTransaction` is that you write the logic yourself based on the requirements and tips I give to you.
 The payment transaction will extend from the `TransferTransaction` although we do not recommend this (it simplifies things).

 The idea for this transaction is that it will accept only one value that represents the ID of the invoice transaction the client wants to pay for.
 This invoice ID will be sent in an asset field that contains a data field (as the `TransferTransaction` requires this).